TEAM-AAAAAAAAAAAAAAAA/RTYPE/src/ecs/README.md

 <h3 style="text-align: center; color:orange">Registry</h3>
 --------------------------------------------------------------------------------------------

-This is the most interessant part if we speak about managing components because it's the **Components Manager** by definition.
+This is the most interesting part if we talk about managing components because it's the **Components Manager** by definition.
 It consists of two main methods :

 ``` c++